GREATER CELANDINE Overview Information

 Possibly Effective for:

-- Upset stomach (dyspepsia), when a combination of greater celandine and several other herbs is used.
-The combination (Iberogast, Medical Futures, Inc) includes greater celandine plus peppermint leaf, German chamomile, caraway, licorice, clown's mustard plant, lemon balm, angelica, and milk thistle.
-Research suggests that taking 1 mL of this combination three times daily over a period of 4 weeks significantly reduces severity of acid reflux, stomach pain, cramping, nausea and vomiting.
+- Upset stomach (dyspepsia).
+Some research suggests that taking a specific product (Iberogast, Medical Futures, Inc) containing greater celandine, peppermint leaf, German chamomile, caraway, licorice, clown's mustard plant, lemon balm, angelica, and milk thistle by mouth for 4 weeks reduces severity of acid reflux, stomach pain, cramping, nausea, and vomiting.

 - Blister rashes.